Activate Office for Mac

 This article provides step-by-step instructions on how to activate Office for Mac.
 If you're running into errors or issues with installing or activating Office on your Mac, see What to try if you can't install or activate Office for Mac instead.

-If you haven't already, you'll need to redeem and install Office on your PC or Mac before you can activate.
+Before you begin activating, if you haven't already, you'll need to redeem and install Office on your PC or Mac.

 Enter the email address associated with Office for Mac and click Next.

 Note: This may be the email you used for your Microsoft account or the Office 365 for business account assigned to you by your work or school.